 2. Renmin Guangchang (People's Square)

 Shanghai's central square was once part of colonial Shanghai's horse-racing track.
 To the northwest, the building with the curved crucible roof is the Shanghai Grand Theatre, the city's premier venue for international performances, dances, and concerts.
-Just behind it, though out of view, is the colonial clock tower marking today's Shanghai Art Museum (Shanghai Meishuguan).
+Just behind it, though out of view, is the colonial clock tower marking the former Shanghai Art Museum (Shanghai Meishuguan).
 Directly to your north is Shanghai's City Hall.